flanksource/docs/canary-checker/docs/concepts/expressions/health-evaluation.md

 `test` expressions must return a bool or boolean type string (`'true'` or `'false`')
 :::

-See <CommonLink to="cel">Cel Expressions</CommonLink> for a function reference
+See <CommonLink to="cel">CEL expressions</CommonLink> for a function reference.

-:::note Javascript and Go Templating
+:::note JavaScript and Go templates
-While `test` fields do support Javascript and Go Templates, they are not recommended for health evaluations due to their verbosity and performance.
+While `test` fields support JavaScript and Go templates, they are not recommended for health evaluations because of their verbosity and performance.
 :::

 ## Variables